monzeromer-lab/cc-json-parser/readme.md

 This repository contains an implementation of a JSON parser, written in Rust.
 This project is a part of my ongoing journey to enhance my Rust programming skills and delve into parsing techniques.

+## Important Note

+I'll get to this project later, It's not done yet.

 ## About JSON Parser

 The JSON parser is a tool that reads JSON (JavaScript Object Notation) and extracts information or performs specific operations based on the structure of the JSON data.